Yamen: Overview

 Within a local yamen, the bureaucrat administered the government business of the town or region.
-Typical responsibilities of the bureaucrat includes local finance, capital works, judging of civil and criminal cases, and issuing decrees and policies.
+Typical responsibilities of the bureaucrat include local finance, capital works, judging of civil and criminal cases, and issuing decrees and policies.

 Typically, the bureaucrat and his immediate family would live in a residence attached to the yamen.
 This was especially so during the Qing dynasty, when imperial law forbade a person from taking government office in his native province.

 Yamens varied greatly in size depending on the level of government they administered, and the seniority of the bureaucrat's office.
 However, a yamen at a local level typically had similar features: a front gate, a courtyard and a hall (typically serving as a court of law); offices, prison cells and store rooms; and residences for the bureaucrat, his family and his staff.